Practical Class Instructions:

 - The Hawthorne Effect: How do you handle the fact that people act differently when they see you with a clipboard?

-- Ethics: How do you justify observing staff without their immediate knowledge?
+- Ethics: If using covert observation, how do you justify it?
 Think about “Deferred Consent.”

 Scenario: “Improving Maternal Health Clinic Attendance”